MicrosoftDocs/playfab-docs/playfab-docs/features/automation/cloudscript/handling-errors-in-cloudscript.md

 It's not always possible to recover from errors.
 Issues such as `InvalidArguments` leave you with no option but to report the problem back to the player.

-There are a subset of errors where a retry strategy can be applied. *Retry-able* error types are described in the [Global API Method Error Codes](global-api-method-error-codes.md) tutorial.
+There are a subset of errors where a retry strategy can be applied. *Retry-able* error types are described in the [Global API Method Error Codes](../../../api-references/global-api-method-error-codes.md).

 We ask that you *make sure* you meet the following requirements when applying a retry strategy: